Imagine this scenario:

-Imagine this scenario: you wake to a tingling, burning sensation on your lower lip and then remember the upcoming (insert important event here) you have this week, dread and disappoint follow.
-If you suffer from cold sores this narrative is all too familiar.
+You wake to a tingling, burning sensation on your lower lip and then remember the upcoming (insert important event here) you have this week… Dread and disappoint follow.
+If you suffer from cold sores, this narrative is all too familiar.

-Herpes labialis, cold sore virus, is contracted like any other virus.
+Herpes labialis, a cold sore virus, is contracted like any other virus.
 Usually, a person with an active fluid-filled blister exposes a person without the virus.
 An example of this would be a mother with an active cold sore kissing her child.
-When first infected the symptoms mimic the common cold.
-The virus then can lay dormant in the body until it returns presenting as sores on the lips.
+When first infected, the symptoms mimic the common cold.
+The virus then can lay dormant in the body until it returns, presenting as sores on the lips.

 So, you’ve got the virus already.
-What can you do to prevent future outbreaks?
+What can you do to prevent future cold sore outbreaks?
 Many stimuli can put you at risk for a cold sore outbreak.

 Risk factors that can cause an outbreak of cold sores are:

 Many of these risk factors are difficult to control, particularly stress.
-For oral implications and tips on reducing stress check out our blog post.
-Sun exposure can be a big risk factor, be sure to use protection, e.g. sunscreen, when in the sun to avoid cold sore outbreaks.
+For tips on reducing stress, check out our blog post on stress and oral health.

-For many, the option of waiting for 10 days for a cold sore to heal is daunting or simply not possible.
-Although nothing will take away the cold sore away instantly, many remedies help the blister go through the healing process.
+For many, the option of waiting 10 days for a cold sore to heal is daunting or simply not possible.
+Although nothing will take away the cold sore instantly, many remedies help the blister go through the healing process faster.

-The most common method to treat cold-sores has been ointments and oral medications that are antivirals.
+The most common method to treat cold-sores has been ointments and oral medications, which are antivirals.
 A newer therapy is treating the sore with a laser.

 Getting a cold sore lasered is a quick, painless appointment.
-At Legacy Dental no appointment is necessary and all of our doctors and hygienists are trained in treating cold sores.
+Our Salt Lake City dentists do not require an appointment for laser treatment of cold sores, and all of our doctors and hygienists are trained in treating cold sores.

-After the consultation between you and the provider, you will be given safety glasses to wear.
+After consultation between you and the dentist, you will be given safety glasses to wear.
 The laser will be used to treat the affected area.
-It is painless, most people describe the sensation as feeling nothing or warmth.
+It is painless, and most people describe the sensation as feeling nothing or warmth.
 That’s it!

-If cold sores are a recurring ailment for you or your case is extreme, medications may be suggested.
+If cold sores are a recurring ailment for you or your case is extreme, our dentists may suggest medications.

-The next time you feel that telltale sign of a cold sore don’t wait, call us a let us treat it with the laser!
+The next time you feel that telltale sign of a cold sore, don’t wait!
+Call us to treat your cold sore with laser therapy.